3a1/3a1.github.io/content/posts/argus-monitor-zeroday/index.md

 It stores in `v3` the sum of all byte values in the input buffer, excluding the last **2** bytes.
 Quite intriguing.

-Next, let's take a look at the final check and see what it entails:
+Next, let's take a look at the final check:

 ```c
 return *(_BYTE *)(v9 + a1) == HIBYTE(v3) && *(_BYTE *)((unsigned int)(a2 - 1) + a1) == (_BYTE)v3;
 ```

-At the end, the function checks whether the penultimate byte of the input buffer is the highest bit of the sum from the loop and whether the last byte is that same sum.
+At the end, the function checks whether the second-to-last byte of the input buffer mathes the high byte of the sum from the loop and whether the last byte is matches that sum.

-Honestly, even though I was quite familiar with XOR encryption, as it's a classic technique in various fields, I didn't immediately recognize this when I saw it for the first time in code.
-I understood how it works and its purpose, but sometimes it's challenging to realize that it's a popular technique when you encounter it in code.
+Honestly, even though I was quite familiar with XOR encryption, as it's a classic technique in various fields, I didn't immediately recognize this technique when I saw it for the first time in the wild.
+I understood how it works and its purpose, but sometimes it's challenging to realize that it's a popular technique.

 I won’t drag this out, as many of you may have already figured out that this is a vanilla **checksum**.

 So, what is the purpose of a **checksum**?

 A **checksum** is a technique for verifying data integrity.
 The main idea is that a short code (hash) is generated from the original data, which acts as a "fingerprint" of that data.
 If even a single bit of the data changes, this tiny modification will cause the hash to no longer match the original.
 This makes it easy to detect changes in the data.
-Simply put, it's a variation of the same concept as a SHA256 file hash or, for those who are more familiar, CRC32.
-These are all essentially types of checksums, although more complex than the basic one we're dealing with here.
+Simply put, it's a variation of the same concept as a CRC32.

 ## How to bypass this?

 #### Checksum

-Since we now understand that the driver checks for the sum and the most significant bit in the last two bytes, we can conclude that we need to do the same as in the driver: calculate the sum of all the bytes, place the sum in the last byte, and put the most significant byte of the sum in the penultimate byte.
+Since we now understand that the driver checks for the sum and the high bit of the sum in the last two bytes, we can conclude that we need to do the same as in the driver: calculate the sum of all bytes, place the sum in the last byte, and put the most significant byte of the sum in the second-to-last byte.

 Here’s an example of such a function that performs the **checksum** calculation for a buffer: